 Bike riding is also good for your physical and emotional well-being.
 Riding a bike gives you the opportunity to talk to people and get to know your neighbors, leading to a sense of community.
 It also lends itself to peacefulness of the mind and conditioning of the physical body.
+It increases cardiovascular fitness, and muscle strength and flexibility, while improving joint mobility, and posture and coordination.
+It strengthens bones, decreases stress levels and body fat levels, and is excellent for the management of disease.
+With so many bike lanes marked on the roads in Ventura County, your choice is almost made for you.

 Bikes also take up a lot less space than cars; on the road and in parking lots.
 When you ride a bike, you help reduce the need for more roads.
 This is huge as the materials used to build roads add to pollution.
 Paved surfaces also increase the "heat island effect."
 This is when built-up areas are several degrees hotter than surrounding rural areas.
 This translates into an increased demand for energy, especially in warmer months and greater energy-related greenhouse gas emissions.
-Narrower streets with planters and space for trees, green spaces and pocket parks in place of parking lots will make a city greener, healthier and more heautiful.
+Narrower streets with planters and space for trees, green spaces and pocket parks in place of parking lots will make a city greener, healthier and more beautiful.